How to Use the URL Creator

-Downloading data with the URL creator is easy.
-We support three file types for downloading with the URL creator: CSV, NetCDF and GeoTIFF.
-All you have to do is select one of these during step two (‘response format and data shape’) and the finished URL will automatically contain instructions to download the corresponding file.
+Downloading data with the URL Creator is easy.
+We support three file types for downloading with the URL Creator: CSV, NetCDF and GeoTIFF.
+All you have to do is select one of these during step two ("response format and data shape") and the finished URL will automatically contain instructions to download the corresponding file.

-You can use the URL creator to fetch any data you’re entitled to!
+You can use the URL Creator to fetch any data you’re entitled to!
 This varies according to your API subscription.
 We have three subscription types available.

 The Free Basic package costs nothing, is not time limited, and gives you access to the previous 24 hours of data as well as 10 days forecasts for 15 of the most basic weather parameters, including temperature, pressure, wind speed and precipitation.

-If you need more parameters, a larger number of daily requests, and/or access to longer forecasts or more historical data, you’ll have to get yourself set up with a business account.
+If you need more parameters, a larger number of daily requests, and/or access to longer forecasts or more historical data, you’ll have to get yourself set up with a Weather API Business Account.
 The cost is adjusted based on your requirements, so you don’t have to pay for things you don’t need.
 Business accounts also allow you to select from any of the models available through the API, rather than being constrained to mix, and include vertical profiles of many variables, and allow you to query ensemble and climate models.
 Our full range of weather data stands at about 15 PetaBytes, and grows every day!

-If you’re not convinced about the benefits of a business account, you can try it for free for 14 days with our Free Trial.
+If you’re not convinced about the benefits of a Business Account, you can try it for free for 14 days with our Free Trial.
 The only thing which is not included is our full range of historical data, for which you are limited to six months.
-Other than that, a Free Trial includes all the benefits that you might want from a business account, and the only limitation is the two week trial period.
+Other than that, a Free Trial includes all the benefits that you might want from a Business account, and the only limitation is the two week trial period.
 If you’ve been thinking about upgrading, this is the perfect chance for you to give us a try!